HSF/prmon/doc/ADDING_MONITORS.md

 job.
 For each relevant statistic the `set_value()` setter of the `monitored_value` class will be called.

+The `update_stats()` method should also accept an additional argument `read_path` which is empty by default.
+This argument will serve as a prefix of the path to the directory which contains precooked sources for the monitor.
+Precooked sources are used for unit testing the monitors.
+It is recommended that unit tests using precooked sources are added and the `update_stats()` method handles reading from these sources.
+Read [precooked sources guide](./PRECOOKED_SOURCES.md) for information about adding precooked sources.

 ## Reporting Statistics

 There are three statistics reports that your monitor should provide: